microsoft/BosqueLanguage/CONTRIBUTING.md

 - Submitting a fix
 - Proposing new features

+# How Do I Submit A (Good) Bug Report?

+Explain the problem and include additional details to help maintainers reproduce the problem:

+- Use a clear and descriptive title for the issue to identify the problem.
+- Describe the exact steps which reproduce the problem in as many details as possible.
+- Provide specific examples to demonstrate the steps.
+- Describe the behavior you observed after following the steps and point out what exactly is the problem with that behavior.
+- Explain which behavior you expected to see instead and why.
+- Include screenshots and animated GIFs which show you following the described steps and clearly demonstrate the problem.
+- If the problem wasn't triggered by a specific action, describe what you were doing before the problem happened and share more information.

+# How Do I Submit A (Good) Pull Request?

+The process described here has several goals:

+- Maintain BosqueLanguage's quality.
+- Fix problems that are important to users.
+- Enable a sustainable system for BosqueLanguage's maintainers to review contributions.

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit